Search Results for

 Receive files

-The component provides the workflow CwSftpHub Receive File for receiving files that can be used to integrate with the application’s workflow triggers.
-One typical scenario is using a scheduler to scan the incoming folders and download files, if any, periodically.
-A CwSftpHubIncomingFile object will be created if a file is downloaded successfully.
-If ArchiveEnable=true, the component will automatically archive the file by moving it to the specified folder in the hub.
+The component provides the workflow CwSftpHub Receive File for receiving files, which can be used to integrate with the application’s workflow triggers.
+One typical scenario is using a scheduler to periodically scan the incoming folders and download any files.
+A CwSftpHubIncomingFile object is created if a file is downloaded successfully.
+If ArchiveEnable=true, the component automatically archives the file by moving it to the specified folder in the hub.

 Below is the data structure of the CwSftpHubIncomingFile: